-Data collection activities to be conducted at each site on each sample date are outlined in tabular format in the SOPs at the end of this document.
+Data collection activities to be conducted at each site on each sample date are outlined in tabular format in the separate SOP.
 On each visit to each site for each stream, collection of field parameters (temperature, pH, specific conductance, and dissolved oxygen), discharge, turbidity and nuisance algae photo documentation will occur.
 Pebble counts will occur at each site on each stream once per year during low flow (August or September).
-E. coli and coliform concentrations using Easygel will be assessed on Moore Creek and the West Fork of the Madison for all visits to all sites.
+Water samples will be collected for chemical analysis on Moore, O'Dell, South and North Meadow Creeks, and the West Fork of the Madison.
+Water samples will not be collected on Blaine Spring Creek.
+Blaine Spring was added to the sampling schedule following the agreement made with the DEQ to provide financial assistance for lab analysis costs.
+Due to lack of additional funds, grab samples will not be taken on Blaine Spring in 2012.